Non-bailable warrant issued against gangster Anil Dujana | Law-Order

 - India

-A local court in Bulandshahr has issued a non-bailable warrant against gangster Anil Dujana.
+A local court here has issued a non-bailable warrant against gangster Anil Dujana.

 Several people, including Dujana, are facing trial in the murder case of a trader who was shot dead in 2017 in Chapar village, which is situated on the Delhi-Dehradun national highway.